 - Participants will demonstrate thru live video, a working knowledge of the Transformational Design Model; a model to assist in treatment selection based on functional goals.

-- Participants will be actively demonstrate current clinical assessments for treatment evaluation.
+- Participants will actively demonstrate current clinical assessments for treatment evaluation.

 - Participants will answer basic neuroanatomy and pathology questions related to a variety of neurologic disorders.

-Video should include: three (3) different NMT techniques you have used with your clients and/or patients.
+CLINICIANS- Bring three (3) video examples of three (3) different NMT techniques you used with your clients and/or patients.
 These techniques need to be from at least two (2) of the three domains (e.g. sensorimotor and cognition).
 The recordings should be no more than one (1) year old.
-The total video should be no more than 5-10 minutes in length.
-You are responsible for having the proper institutional and/or client releases.
+The presentation should be 5-10 minutes in length.
+Be prepared to provide the diagnoses and background of the client, as well the functional goal(s) you are working on.
+Remember: You are responsible for having the proper institutional and/or client releases.

-Please do not hesitate to contact Corene Thaut, firstname.lastname@example.org, with any questions.
+Please do not hesitate to contact the Academy at firstname.lastname@example.org with any questions.